 - Do not use Enphase equipment in a manner not specified by the manufacturer.
-Doing so may cause death or injury to persons, or damage to equipment. - Perform all electrical installations in accordance with all applicable local electrical codes and the National Electrical Code (NEC), ANSI/NFPA 70. - Be aware that only qualified personnel should install or replace the Enphase Microinverters and the EngageTM Cable and accessories. - Do not attempt to repair the Enphase Microinverter; it contains no user-serviceable parts.
+Doing so may cause death or injury to persons, or damage to equipment. - Perform all electrical installations in accordance with all applicable local electrical codes and the National Electrical Code (NEC), ANSI/NFPA 70. - Be aware that only qualified personnel should install or replace the Enphase® Microinverters and the Engage Cable and accessories. - Do not attempt to repair the Enphase Microinverter; it contains no user-serviceable parts.
 If it fails, contact Enphase customer service to obtain an RMA (return merchandise authorization) number and start the replacement process.
-Tampering with or opening the Enphase Microinverter will void the warranty. - Warning!
-Electrical shock hazard.
-The DC conductors of this photovoltaic system are ungrounded and may be energized. - If the AC cable on the microinverter is damaged or broken, do not install the unit. - Before installing or using the Enphase Microinverter, read all instructions and cautionary markings in the technical description and on the Enphase[®] Microinverter System[TM] and the PV equipment. - Connect the Enphase Microinverter to the utility grid only after you have completed all installation procedures and after receiving prior approval from the electrical utility company. - Be aware that the body of the Enphase Microinverter is the heat sink.
+Tampering with or opening the Enphase Microinverter will void the warranty. - If the AC cable on the microinverter is damaged or broken, do not install the unit. - Before installing or using the Enphase Microinverter, read all instructions and cautionary markings in the technical description and on the Enphase® Microinverter System[TM] and the PV equipment. - Connect the Enphase Microinverter to the utility grid only after you have completed all installation procedures and after receiving prior approval from the electrical utility company. - Be aware that the body of the Enphase Microinverter is the heat sink.
 Under normal operating conditions, the temperature is 15°C above ambient, but under extreme conditions the microinverter can reach a temperature of 80°C (176°F).
-To reduce risk of burns, use caution when working with microinverters. - Do NOT disconnect the PV module from the Enphase Microinverter without first removing AC power. - Be aware that the M250 has field-adjustable voltage and frequency trip points that may need to be set, depending upon local requirements.
+To reduce risk of burns, use caution when working with microinverters. - Do NOT disconnect the PV module from the Enphase Microinverter without first removing AC power. - Be aware that the M215 has field-adjustable voltage and frequency trip points that you may need to set, depending upon local requirements.
 Only an authorized installer with the permission and following requirements of the local electrical utility should make adjustments.